 Three new homes

 417-21 Mercy St. sit on what were previously vacant lots which were purchased by V2 Properties a little over a year ago.
-If the name of that developer sound a little familiar, it's because we've mentioned a few of their projects before.
+If the name of that developer sounds a little familiar, it's because we've mentioned a few of their projects before.
 Remember, they have a big project in the pipeline on Front Street in Northern Liberties, with plans for twenty-three homes.
 And similar to their Mercy Street project, at least in terms of building on a narrow block that's just north of a major corridor, they built five homes on League Street in the Graduate Hospital neighborhood.

 The southwest corner of Front & Reed is decidedly inconspicuous today.
 Standing at the edge of a quiet residential part of Southwark, it would hardly strike one as a once fertile complex of retail and industrial buildings.
 But Front Street in Southwark was part of quite a different neighborhood before builders plopped I-95 right in the middle of it.
 Indeed, in the mid-19th Century, this block stood opposite the bustling Navy Yard, as shown in the image here below, taken from Charles Ellet, Jr.’s Philadelphia County map.